openlawlibrary/taf/specification/taf-spec.md

 - After the cloning process is complete, no checkout of the `HEAD` is performed.
 This is equivalent to applying the `-n` option in the `git clone` command, which skips the checkout step and leaves the working directory empty.
-- if there are malicious files in the repository, they are not directly written to disk in a form that could be inadvertently executed or opened.
+- If there are malicious files in the repository, they are not directly written to disk in a form that could be inadvertently executed or opened.

 Once the repository is cloned, the updater tries loading the last validated commit.
 If this commit is